Dusty Baker claimed 1,981 hits, 242 homers, 1,013 RBI, and the 1981 World Series championship

 Baker signed with the Giants as a free agent in 1984 and played three more seasons, two in San Francisco and one in Oakland in 1986.
 He finished his 19-year playing career with 1,981 hits, 242 homers, and 1,013 RBI.

-After a year out of baseball, Baker took a job as first base coach for the Giants under his former skipper Roger Craig.
+Dusty Baker’s former manager Roger Craig hired him as first base coach for the 1988 Giants.
 After one season in that capacity, Baker served as hitting coach from 1989 through 1992.

-In 1992 he managed the Giants minor leaguers in the Arizona Fall League.
-A group led by Peter Macgowan bought the Giants in December of ’92 and immediately fired the 62-year old Craig.
+After the ’92 season he managed the Giants minor leaguers in the Arizona Fall League.
+In December a group led by Peter Macgowan bought the club.
+Among the first moves were the firing of the 62-year old Craig, the signing of Barry Bonds, and the naming of Baker as manager.

 His managerial resume also includes 6 years in Cincinnati, two years in Washington, and finally this successful stay in Houston.